CodepediaOrg/codepediaorg.github.io/CONTRIBUTING_POST.md

 * add a short introduction, where you tell the readers what the post is about
 * after the short introduction introduce a <code><!--more--></code> tag; to this point will be extracted the post snippet after which <code>Continue reading</code> follows, when the post is present in a List
-* your most likely will include **code** - see [How to insert and highlight code in Jekyll blog post on Codingpedia.org]({{ site.url }}/ama/how-to-insert-and-highlight-code-in-jekyll-blog-post-on-codingpedia-org) for the different possibilities to insert code in your post
+* you most likely will include **code** - see [How to insert and highlight code in Jekyll blog post on Codingpedia.org]({{ site.url }}/ama/how-to-insert-and-highlight-code-in-jekyll-blog-post-on-codingpedia-org) for the different possibilities to insert code in your post
 * if you are just republishing your post, don't forget to backlink to your original post.

 Please leave a comment if something is unclear to you - thank you.